patchampoux/grocery-list/README.md

 # Grocery List "mobile" app

-A JavaScript web app used as a mobile app that uses Firebase.
+A JavaScript progressive web app used as a mobile app that uses Firebase.